johnnyd81/weather-app/README.md

 Clone / Download the project to your computer.

 ## Starting the code
-Open command prompt / terminal for the project folder and then you can run:
+Open the command prompt / terminal for the project folder and then you can run:

 ### npm install
 This will install the node dependencies.
 Then you can run: